 Being taken to Spurs was the lamest false start of all though.
 It happened during a weekend visit to my dad’s cousin Ann & her family in Kent.
 This usually signified a trip to Chelsea in my eyes, though my luck had run out in February 1969 when the snow came hurtling down on the way to Stamford Bridge for a FA Cup 5th round tie against Stoke.
 Ann’s husband Alan bravely battled the elements in trying to get us there but common sense prevailed & Alan, my dad & a brattish & extremely disappointed 6-year-old returned to Kent for a snowy, late afternoon kick about as darkness descended.
 The match was postponed anyway & in Scott Cheshire’s Illustrated History Of Chelsea there is a picture of a snowbound, empty Stamford Bridge from that afternoon.
 I still wince when I see it.
 It would have been my first ever Chelsea game.
 I managed to catch up with both teams in the same tournament the following year, seeing Stoke, with the magnificent Gordon Banks in goal, at Oxford in Round 3 & Chelsea at home to Burnley three weeks later.
 Alan went to that game with us & on our next trip to Kent in 1972 we saw two Tommy Baldwin goals rescue a point in a knock about end of season 3-3 draw with Newcastle.
-Tommy’s second goal was the first I ever saw Chelsea score from The Shed, & I also recall my dad smiling indulgently as I enthusiastically waved my blue & white woollen scarf (knitted by my Nan of course, everyone had a football scarf knitted by their Nan back then) as Peter Bonetti led the lads towards us for the pre-match warm up.
+Tommy’s second goal was the first I ever saw Chelsea score standing on The Shed.
+I also recall my dad smiling indulgently as I enthusiastically waved my blue & white woollen scarf (knitted by my Nan of course, everyone had a football scarf knitted by their Nan back then) as Peter Bonetti led the lads towards us for the pre-match warm up.
 ‘He’s been waiting all day to do that’ he said to Alan.
 All day?
 More like three years.

 So Dad & Alan announcing we were going to Spurs in 1974 instead was a shock, causing my head to fill with a one word mantra.
 Bollocks.
 Bollocks bollocks bollocks bollocks bollocks bollocks.
 Double & indeed triple bollocks.
 With hindsight it is not difficult to see that Chelsea do not entice the neutral fan by 1974.
 Finishing the enormous East Stand has at least seen the end of the joint sight of cranes & West Brompton Cemetry sucking the atmosphere out of the entire ground.
 Sadly this construction has also crippled the club’s finances & the team is crap.
 However, I am 12 years old & not remotely neutral.
 The bollocks do not cease.
 There will be plenty more bollocks before this day is done.
 I don’t actually say bollocks of course.
 Everyone in Kent is far too nice.
 I merely resort to whingeing all the way to White Hart Lane.
 Nearly all the way.
 Eventually, Alan enters a newsagent & returns with a football magazine.
 ‘Have a read of that & cheer up’ he says.
 I feel mildly ashamed & manage a mumbled thank you.
 At least I have something to distract me when the game starts.

 I wouldn’t have minded but Spurs were rubbish in 1974 too.
 Actually, that’s a lie.
 I would have minded.
 Very much indeed.
 Nevertheless, they WERE rubbish.
 Their legendary manager Bill Nicholson had just departed, a man who had served with distinction as a player & then led them to The Double, leaving with ten grand in his back pocket & minus the obligatory Testimonial.
 He lived in a house near the ground & had lived, eaten & breathed Spurs since 1938.
 Forgive me if I spared my tears when Mourinho left Chelsea with millions on two separate occasions.
 Happily, Nicholson did return to White Hart Lane later but football clubs really have been run by some charmless slimeballs over the years haven’t they?
 There is a core of the team that has brought them various domestic & European trophies in recent years, but it is a team composed of players largely past their best.
 Mike England, Martin Chivers, Cyril Knowles & Phil Beal have all peaked.
 Goalkeeper Pat Jennings & Martin Peters will both have better days when they move on, down the road at Arsenal in the case of Jennings to the eternal chagrin of Spurs fans.
 The Gunners themselves are also a pretty miserable outfit in 1974 though.
-The only London team to shine is West Ham, who pluck a couple of strikers from the lower divisions in Billy Jennings & Alan Taylor & enjoy a buoyant season, with the former thriving in the league & the latter scoring twice in all the last three rounds of the FA Cup to bring the Hammers home a trophy at the end of the season.
+The only London team to shine is West Ham, who pluck a couple of strikers from the lower divisions in Billy Jennings & Alan Taylor & after a poor start enjoy a buoyant season, with the former thriving in the league & the latter scoring twice in all the last three rounds of the FA Cup to bring the Hammers home a trophy at the end of the season.

 There is every chance Spurs will lose on this day as I fervently want them to.
 The opposition is Middlesbrough, a new, brutally efficient addition to Division 1, as it was called then & should be now.
-They had visited White Hart Lane less than free weeks earlier in the League Cup & won 4-0.
+They had visited White Hart Lane less than three weeks earlier in the League Cup & won 4-0.
 They have one of Celtic’s legendary Lisbon Lions in Bobby Murdoch, a fine player even if he appears to have a spare match ball stuck up his shirt.
 Alongside him in midfield is the best Leeds player never to play for Leeds, the young Graham Souness, gifted & nasty in apparently equal measure.
-They have two of the country’s most promising attacking midfielders in David Armstrong & David Mills.
+They also have two of the country’s most promising attacking midfielders in David Armstrong & David Mills.
 In keeping with the times they have the obligatory portly striker, Alan Foggon, who would seem to be no stranger to a pork pie & a pint.
-He later joins Man Utd & sinks without trace.
+He later joins Man Utd where he disappears without trace.
 The real brutal efficiency lies at the back though where they have a frankly terrifying defence.
 Craggs.
 Boam.
 Maddren.
 Spraggon.
 These names to mutton chopped strikers of the ’70’s are akin to those of Ronnie Kray & Eddie Richardson to miscreant smaller time villains in London’s gangland areas in the 1960’s.
 They may not have carved tram lines into your face with knives or tortured you by attaching electrodes to your genitals but God alone knows what they dip the studs of their boots in.
 In another Likely Lads episode Terry ends up in court for a pub brawl which begins when he refers to Middlesbrough as ‘a bunch of cloggers’ to one of their fans, played by James Bolam’s future New Tricks co-star Alun Armstrong.
 Later on, Armstrong appears in Porridge, another vehicle for the brilliant comedy writing duo Dick Clement & Ian Le Frenais, as a con called Spraggon.
 Given some of the on pitch tackles performed by the ‘Boro left back of the same name it is not likely to be a coincidence.
 Prison was the least some of them deserved.